Titantek/ada-outlier-datastory/content.md

 </div>

 In this project we use the data that players create by playing Wikispeedia.
+This data was collected by the [EPFL Data Science Lab (dlab)](https://dlab.epfl.ch/)

 ~ Presentation of the dataset by Doc ~